hexaredecimal/roy/README.md

 I forked the "Roy" project because the original dev gave up and I would like to use it as a hands on learning tool for learning type inference and structural typing.
-I also would like to use it to learn how does a language like ocaml combine FP concepts while still being imparative.
+I also would like to use it to learn how does a language like ocaml combine imperative concepts (Such as loops and references) while still being a functional language.

 ## Features
 - [ ] References